h-livv/janus/README.md

 ## Roadmap

 - Refinement of data pipeline: shift from csv to a more efficient format.
-- Implementation of antimatter production and storage pipeline entirely in python:
+- Implementation of higher-level antimatter transport and storage pipeline:
   * Magnetic Filtration
   * Cooling and speed reduction
   * Trapping